danluu/post-mortems/README.md

 [Amazon](https://aws.amazon.com/message/67457/).
 Bad weather caued power failures throughout AWS US East.
 A single backup generator failed to deliver stable power when power switched over to backup and the generator was loaded.
 This is despite having passed a load tests two months earlier, and passing weekly power-on tests.

 [Sentry](http://blog.getsentry.com/2015/07/23/transaction-id-wraparound-in-postgres.html).
 On Monday, July 20th, Sentry was down for most of the US working day due transaction ID Wraparound in Postgres.

-[CCP Games](http://community.eveonline.com/news/dev-blogs/about-the-boot.ini-issue/) In 2007, a name conflict and a name conflict caused the installer to sometimes delete the *boot.ini* file on installation of an expansion for *EVE Online* - with [consequences.](https://www.youtube.com/watch?v=msXRFJ2ar_E)

 Unfortunately, most of the interesting post-mortems I know about are locked inside confidential pages at Google and Microsoft.
 Please add more links if you know of any interesting public post mortems!  is a pretty good resource; other links to collections of post mortems are also appreciated.